-Policy Area Indicator 1.
-Target All Approvals contrary to recommendation.
+Policy Area Indica tor 1.
+Target All als contrary to nendation.
 0 approvals contrary to recommendation.

-Trigger: 3% of planning applications decided contrary to recommendation in any one year.
+Trigger: 3% of planning applications decided contrary to recommendation in any one year161.

 Policy Indicator 2.
 Target

 Area

-Policy 1 National Park Purposes &amp; Duty: Developments which engage the Sandford Principle - where conflict between the two National Park purposes becomes irreconcilable, the first one must prevail.
+Policy 1 National Park Purposes & Duty: Developments which engage the Sandford Principle - where conflict between the two National Park purposes becomes irreconcilable, the first one must prevail.
 Carrying out the socio-economic duty in National Parks must be in pursuance of the purposes to Policy 1(overarching indicator).
 Target - 0 approvals within or impacting on the National Park which breach the Sandford principle or which result in conflicts between the duty and purposes. (overarching target)